Blade of the Immortal (film): Production

 Kimura expressed multiple thoughts about his acting as Manji, such as how he deals with make up and action sequences.
 Kimura suffered a major wound while filming, resulting in him not being able to walk for various days.
 Hana Sugisaki was cast as Rin Asano based on a TV commercial for instant Chinese stir fry food.
 Miike found the actress did a justifying work in the commercial, inspiring him for such enthusiasm.
 The theme song of the film, "Live to Die Another Day", is performed by Miyavi, whom Miike noted he had a good relationship with Kimura due to their similar careers.

+Release

-ReleaseBlade of the Immortal was released theatrically in Japan by Warner Bros.
+Blade of the Immortal was released theatrically in Japan by Warner Bros.
 Pictures on 29 April 2017.
-Variety stated the film earned $6.73 million domestically which they described as "disappointing".
-The writer suggested that the film's box office performance may have been due to the disbanding of the music group SMAP which actor Takuya Kimura was part of.
+It was suggested that the film's weak box office performance may have been due to the disbanding of the music group SMAP, which actor Takuya Kimura was part of.